KATHLEEN GALLAGHER CUNNINGHAM

 Peer reviewed articles & chapters

-Forthcoming.
+2023.
 Backgrounds with Benefits?
-Rebel Group Origins and Concessions During Civil Wars in Africa with Jessica Maves Braithwaite.
-Journal of Conflict Research
+Rebel Group Origins and Concessions During Civil Wars in Africa Journal of Conflict Research

 2023.
-Special Issue Introduction: Nonviolent Resistance and its Discontents with Erica Chenoweth.
-Journal of Peace Research 60(1)
+Special Issue Introduction: Nonviolent Resistance and its Discontents Journal of Peace Research

 with Reyko Huang, Danielle Jung, and Cyanne Loyle